OwenCochell/cursepy/docs/source/collec_simp.rst

 All methods will take a number of events to pass to the handler, and will return a CurseInstance representing the retrieved info.
-We will go over all types of information you can get.
+We will go over all the types of information you can get.

 .. note::
     You can read all about CurseInstances [HERE].